 Online safety is delivered as part of the PACE and Forum programme.
 Details of the online safety curriculum can be found here.

-It is our ambition that pupils will develop a love of Physical Education.
+Students will develop a love of Physical Education.
 They will progress their physical competence and confidence to embed skills and knowledge into an increasing breadth of sporting activities.
-Pupils will cover a range of invasion games, net/wall games, aesthetic activities, striking and fielding games and swimming throughout Key Stage 3.
+Students will cover a range of invasion games, net/wall games, aesthetic activities, striking and fielding games and swimming throughout Key Stage 3.
 They will understand what makes an effective performance and will learn this through physically and intellectually challenging activities.
-Our pupils will develop resilience and integrity, helping them to make informed choices.
+Students will develop resilience and integrity, helping them to make informed choices.
 They will continue to improve their character and independence, seizing new opportunities to learn and have a desire to succeed.
 They will learn to support others in their learning and contribute and provide ideas.

 - Religious Studies

 In Key Stage 3 we take a thematic approach to learning and cover the beliefs and values of the major world religions.
 Alongside this, pupils engage in philosophical and moral debate encouraging deeper levels of thought about a variety of philosophical and moral issues.

 In years 7 and 8, pupils learn thematically covering key concepts within religion such as prayer, holy texts and rituals and then studying a variety of faiths in more depth in year 8.
 They also cover an introduction to the philosophical nature of the subject through exploring a range of ultimate questions and discussing the nature of life after death, allowing pupils to engage in thought-provoking discussion and debate.